The Clark Prize

-Each final round competitor will present a six to eight minute speech based on their essay.
+Each final round competitor will present a six to eight minute speech.
 Speeches should not be read from a script.
-Each judge will assign a score for each competitor's presentation.
+Each judge will assign a score for each competitor’s presentation.
 The competitor receiving the highest final score will be determined to be the Clark Prize recipient.

 Competitors will be evaluated on the following components:

 - Content is relevant to speech prompt and maintains a focus appropriate for the audience (Hamilton community).

 Clear organization was followed consistently throughout the speech.

 Speech consistently used evidence that was appropriate for the topic (e.g., narrative, statistics) and was cited as appropriate.

 Language use was appropriate for audience (e.g., avoided jargon) and occasion.

 Logical connections were clearly made between ideas within the speech.

 - Speaker’s use of vocal qualities (volume, pitch, emphasis) enhanced the presentation.